AIToolsDirectory/.github/profile/README.md

-# AIDir.app: Your Ultimate AI Directory
+# Your Ultimate AI Tools Directory

-Welcome to [AIDir.app](https://aidir.app) , the definitive directory for discovering the best free AI tools and applications.
-Whether you're a developer, researcher, or simply an AI enthusiast, AIDir.app is your go-to resource for exploring a wide range of AI-powered solutions across various categories.
+Welcome to [Some AI](https://someai.org) , the definitive directory for discovering the best free AI tools and applications.
+Whether you're a developer, researcher, or simply an AI enthusiast, Some AI is your go-to resource for exploring a wide range of AI-powered solutions across various categories.

-## Why Choose AIDir.app?
+## Why Choose Some AI?

 ### 1. Comprehensive and Free Access

-- **No Cost, No Login**: AIDir.app is entirely free to use, with no registration required.
+- **No Cost, No Login**: Some AI is entirely free to use, with no registration required.
 This ensures that users can immediately access and explore AI tools without any barriers, making it an ideal platform for both casual users and professionals.
-- **Extensive Collection**: With over 10,000 AI tools, AIDir.app offers one of the most extensive collections available online.
+- **Extensive Collection**: With over 10,000 AI tools, Some AI offers one of the most extensive collections available online.
 This vast array of tools ensures that users can find solutions tailored to their specific needs, whether for personal projects or professional applications.

 ### 2. User-Friendly Experience

 - **Intuitive Design**: Our platform is designed with user experience in mind.
 The clean and straightforward interface allows users to easily navigate through different categories and quickly find the tools they need.
-- **Powerful Search Functionality**: AIDir.app features a robust search engine that enables users to find specific AI tools or browse by use case, ensuring efficient and effective discovery.
+- **Powerful Search Functionality**: Some AI features a robust search engine that enables users to find specific AI tools or browse by use case, ensuring efficient and effective discovery.

 ### 3. Regular Updates and Innovations